Redskins' Galette arrested at spring break fest

-METAIRIE, La. -- Washington Redskins linebacker Junior Galette is facing more legal trouble after being arrested on Friday night during a spring break festival in Biloxi, Miss.
+METAIRIE, La. -- Washington Redskins linebacker Junior Galette is facing more legal trouble after being arrested on Friday night during a spring break festival in Biloxi, Mississippi.

 Galette was charged with disorderly conduct and failure to comply after getting into a fight and running away at MGM Park, where a concert was being held as part of Biloxi's annual Black Beach Weekend, according to the Biloxi Police Department.
 He was released after posting a $500 bond.